Sorting our waste

 More than 24,000 tonnes of waste were sent to landfill in the 2021-2022 financial year from 49,103 homes.

-The City of Ballarat’s annual waste budget is around $25 million to cover the cost of rubbish, recyclables and green waste bin collection as well as managing the Transfer Station, Ballarat Regional Landfill, and Pass on Glass.
+The City of Ballarat’s annual waste budget is around $25 million to cover the cost of household waste, recyclables and green waste bin collection as well as managing the Transfer Station, Ballarat Regional Landfill, and Pass on Glass.

-Construction of the new cell (where we dispose of waste) at the Ballarat Regional Landfill will cost $4 million and, based on current rates, is expected to be full by the end of 2025.
+Construction of the new cell (where we dispose of waste) at the Ballarat Regional Landfill cost $4 million and, based on the current rate of disposal, is expected to be full by the end of 2025.
 This landfill is expected to reach capacity by 2040.
 We will then need to consider other options, which could include trucking waste to other landfills or source alternative options.

 Why is Food Organics and Garden Organics (FOGO) collection important?